com-480-data-visualization/com-480-project-js/README.md

 #### Spotify

-`spotify_lyrics` contains all code to produce the different widgets that will be shown on the final website.
+`spotify` contains the code to download data from Spotify as well as some already well-formatted exploratory data analysis notebooks.

 #### Website

-`website` contains all HTML/CSS/Javascript code to produce the [final website](https://hit-artist-analyzer.now.sh).
+`website` contains all code to produce the [final website](https://hit-artist-analyzer.now.sh).

+All code live under `build` and the HTML/CSS and Javascript files are separated in their respective folders.

+The website is built from a single _html file_, index.html.

+All code has been formatted with <a href="https://atom.io/packages/prettier-atom">prettifier-atom</a> for easy readability.

 #### Widgets